 In a time where ebooks are fast becoming the norm and paper books are getting phased out, one might wonder about the relevance of libraries.
-It would be such a loss to the public if we have these beautiful reading sanctuaries taken from us.
+It will be such a loss to the public if we had these beautiful reading sanctuaries taken from us.
 Luckily though, many are still standing in grandeur in city capitals and universities.
 And boy, are they breathtakingly gorgeous!

 I have gathered 28 of the most elegant libraries in the world, and I’m sure that the bookworm inside you will want to visit each of them!

 Study Hall, National Library of China